About the Interdisciplinary Studies Master’s Program

 Interdisciplinary Studies Courses:

 Courses relating to theoretical, descriptive, historical, and applied study of language structure and use may be selected in a plan leading to the degree in interdisciplinary studies.
 Studies in second language teaching and learning, evaluation and assessment, and curriculum design, as well as in various languages (American Sign Language, Arabic, Chinese, English, French, German, Japanese, Spanish) will provide a comprehensive understanding of the discipline.
 Interested students may contact Dr. Greta Gorsuch (email@example.com), Department of Classical and Modern Languages and Literatures.
-See discussion of graduate linguistics in the interdisciplinary programs listed in the opening section of the College of Arts & Sciences.
+See discussion of graduate linguistics in the graduate programs section of the College of Arts & Sciences.

 Students may gain a holistic view of environmental evaluation by taking courses that focus upon problems and techniques relating to natural resources and their utilization.
 Work in geography, geology, land and water management, atmospheric sciences, and other disciplines is tailored to each student’s interests.
 Persons interested in this plan should contact Dr. Jeff Lee (firstname.lastname@example.org) in the Department of Geosciences.

-The Institute for Studies in Pragmatacism offers an undergraduate course and graduate-level courses on methods and logical problems associated with interdisciplinary studies.
+The Institute for Studies in Pragmaticism, a Unit within the Provost’s Office, was founded in 1971 at Texas Tech University.
+It is situated in the main Library Building 3rd floor, room 305.
+The Institute for Studies in Pragmaticism offers graduate and undergraduate level courses on methods associated with interdisciplinary studies.
 The only prerequisite is approval of the instructor.
 Students in any branch of Texas Tech University or Texas Tech University Health Sciences Center are eligible to enroll.

 This interdisciplinary concentration focuses on problems that are international in scope.
 Students may focus on problems that are global in nature, such as international business/economics or international security/conflict, or they may focus on problems that are regional in scope.
 The regions available for emphasis in this program are as follows: Asia, Africa, Latin America, Europe, and Post-Soviet Europe.
 Students will have the Department of Political Science as their home department but will also take courses in and work with faculty from the Department of History, the Department of Economics, or any other department that matches their interests.
 Interested students should contact Dr. Toby Rider, Department of Political Science.